cisco/cisco-network-puppet-module/README.md

 'false', and 'default'.

 ##### `storm_control_broadcast`
 Allowed broadcast traffic level.
-Valid values are string, keyword 'default'.
+Valid values are a string representing the broadcast level or keyword 'default'.

 ##### `storm_control_multicast`
 Allowed multicast traffic level.
-Valid values are string, keyword 'default'.
+Valid values are a string representing the multicast level or keyword 'default'.

 ##### `storm_control_unicast`
 Allowed unicast traffic level.
-Valid values are string, keyword 'default'.
+Valid values are a string representing the unicast level or keyword 'default'.

 ##### L3 interface config attributes